 If you purchase your tickets online, you can either have them sent to you or collect them from the automated ticket machines at Oxford station, just remember to bring the credit or debit card you booked them with to the station.

-There are a selection of shops within the station, including Marks & Spencers, News Paper shop, Coffee shop, Tourist Information Centre and a couple of cash machines.
+There are a selection of shops within the station, including Marks & Spencers, a newspaper shop, coffee shop, Tourist Information Centre and a couple of cash machines.

 The station has a large seated area in the main station and a waiting room on platform 2, toilets are located in the the main area of the station and on platform 2.